 In the event that both spouses work at FINRA member firms, then each spouse would have to comply with this rule.
 Both member firms would be notified about the other spouse’s accounts.

 A primary goal of FINRA Rule 3210 is to prevent FINRA member conflicts of interest.
 Your financial advisor and your brokerage firm should be working for you, in your best interest.
 Where an undisclosed conflict is lurking, your broker simply cannot provide you with the advice or level of service you should expect.

 An important part of investor education about FINRA broker dealer rules is to allow you to understand the issues behind rules like FINRA 3210.
 Being well-informed about what these rules are and how they work helps make you a savvy investor.

 You will be better equipped to ask questions about potential conflicts of interest.
 You will also know to ask about your brokerage firm’s compliance systems and record retention.

 Related Read: What Constitutes a Breach of Fiduciary Duty?

 Concerned That a Conflict of Interest Has Led to Investment Loss?

 If you are concerned that a conflict of interest caused you investment loss, we are here to fight for your rights.
 When you engage an investment advisor or a brokerage firm, you expect the highest level of service.
 When these professionals fail to act in your best interest, they should be held accountable.

-Our team has the expertise and savvy to take on even the most complex disputes.
+Our FINRA arbitration lawyers have the expertise and savvy to take on even the most complex disputes.
 Contact our office today for a free consultation, and let’s discuss what we can do to help you move forward.